longpan/leamgit/readme.txt

 this is just a test for git
+it is test the goback